ReSearchITEng/kubeadm-playbook/README.md

 - works for any setup, from 1 machine cluster (devs) to productions sizes: all controlled by the provided inventory.
 - scale UP or DOWN any time: start with 1vm, then add nodes, then make multi-master -> all without downtime thanks to kubeadm.
 - HA setups accepts either: VIPs (using keepalived) or Hardware LB (when available)
+- configuration reuses all kubeadm's yamls, and adds new yamls only when required
 - enterprise-friendly: fully tested with http_proxy and private docker registry (usually private nexus registry proxy registry of docker.io, quay.io, k8s.gcr.io, etc; private mirror hostname&port fully configurable in this project)
 (more detailed comparison with other solutions towards the end of this readme)
+- any helm chart can be removed added via addons.yml

+# What is in plan (contributions are welcome):
+1. Authentication via LDAP (in plan KeyCloak); integrate it in dashboard, grafana, etc.
+2. Move from heapster to metrics server (once it will be stable)
+3. Logging stack (e.g. EFK - currently helm charts are not fully stable)

 # Since when
 Started years back.
 Battle tested on for all Centos/RHEL 7.2+ till 7.6 and Ubuntu 16.04,18.04,19.10 (both with overlay2 and automatic docker_setup).